+Here’s a brief history of plum pudding’s origin.
 In 1714, King George I popularised this pudding and established it as a traditional part of the Christmas celebrations.
 Some people still use 13 ingredients to make Plum pudding, where the number 13 represents Jesus and his Apostles.

 Vanilla pudding is celebrated on May 22.
 This medieval dessert is still quite popular across the world.
 It is speculated that the vanilla pudding originated in early medieval Europe.
 This dish was referred in Geoffrey Chaucer’s Canterbury Tales and the cookbook written by the chefs of King Richard II in the 15th century.
 This profound historical background surely adds to the appeal of the vanilla pudding!

 This rich chocolate custard-filled pud accompanied by the luxuriant delicacy of thick chocolate cream is everyone’s favourite, for very good reason!
 Chocolate pudding is one of the comparatively new pudding recipes, introduced in the 17 century.

 At that time, it was the cuisine of wealthy upper-class.
 But now, it’s one of the most popular puddings, and available in microwave tubs at your local supermarket!
 26th of June is chocolate pudding day for all the sweet-tooth out there.

 Tapioca Pudding Day is probably the day for you to remember the horror of school puddings made by your grandmas and rediscover its distinctive taste all at once!